 They were asked to alter their habits by air-drying their clothes in the spring and summer; driving the speed limit; carpooling or taking public transit, or installing solar panels to power the water heater.

-What people were able to pledge equaled green credits
+What people were able to pledge equaled green credits for their city and free light bulbs for themselves.

 It was Hastings, Neb., that got the top billing of "green" city.
 Mill Valley placed fourth and Walnut Creek was named No. 9.
 First prize was either $250,000 dedicated toward city greening projects, or a fleet of hybrid taxicabs.
 Hastings chose the money.